lmc2179/lmc2179.github.io/drafts/shapley.md

 ### "Why is this thing so expensive?"

 Building a machine learning model is a little bit like setting up a little robot advisor, who helps you figure out what to do next by giving you expert advice.
-For example, a model which predicts customer LTV based on customer attributes is like having an advisor who knows all about your customer base.
 For example, if you build an price prediction model, the expert is able to answer the question: "How much do you think this is going to cost?".
 A reasonable follow up question for such an expert would be "Why do you think that?".
 The same way we want our colleagues and advisors to be transparent, we want our model to be transparent.
 We want to be able to ask a question like: "Why did the model predict this outcome for this unit?".

 There are lots of reasons we might ask this question:
 * It gives us a quick check on whether the model is doing something surprising - if it's relying heavily on a feature we weren't expecting to be important,